Beginners guide on how to use a camera and take better photos

 Holding a camera with two hands, and holding it up to your eye

-Holding the camera up to your eye gives you a great view of the scene you are photographing, especially if your camera has a large viewfinder.
-However, it also gives you the added benefit of having a third contact point with the camera, and is a great way of keeping the camera really steady and stable when taking photos.
+Holding the camera up to your eye gives a great view of the scene you are photographing, especially if your camera has a large viewfinder.
+However, it also provides the benefit of having a third contact point with the camera; naturally improving stability when taking photos.

-Now that you’ve got this nailed, you can get out there and start taking photos, and learning more about your camera.
+Now that you’ve got this nailed, you can get out there and start taking photos, and really learn about your camera.
 The more familiar you are with your camera, the easier you’ll find it to change settings when needed, and have the right settings for taking your next brilliant photo!

 Find the latest Improve Your Photography articles here.